3DBAG/CityBuf/readme.md

 Summary of main findings:
 - CityBuf is always the fastest in the read test.
 Overall nearly 80% faster than CityJSON and 59% faster than CityJSONSeq.
-- In case of large features (3DBV dataset) the memory consumption of CityBuf is significantly lower.
+- In case of large features (3DBV dataset) the memory consumption of CityBuf is significantly lower than both other formats.
 - CityBuf always gives the smallest file size.
 Overall 34% smaller than CityJSON and 18% smaller than CityJSONSeq.

 Table below gives the full results.